elusivecodes/FyreSession/README.md

 **Has**

-Determine if a value exists in the session.
+Determine whether a value exists in the session.

 - `$key` is a string representing the session key.